 3. Chlorella Powder Supplement, Sun Potion

-If you'd rather buy chlorella in its purest form, to add to smoothies, juices, and other recipes, Sun Potion has top quality, 100 percent organic, 50 percent protein content powdered chlorella, sourced from Taiwan.
+If you'd rather buy chlorella in its purest form to add to smoothies, juices, and other recipes, Sun Potion stocks top-quality chlorella that's 100 percent organic with a 50 percent protein content.
 Besides using the supplement in food and drinks, Sun Potion suggests trying to mix some powder into your favorite skin masks for a little extra radiance.

 Buy it on the Sun Potion website.